9 of the Best Places to Visit on Safari in Tanzania

 The Zanzibar archipelago, off the coast of Tanzania, is a famous Indian Ocean entrepot.
 Its rich history, well-preserved architecture, and stunning beaches make Zanzibar a must-visit for any safari in Tanzania.

-Located on the western edge of Unguja Island in the Zanzibar archipelago, Stone Town is known for its unique style of architecture which is a fusion of African, Arabic, Indian, and European styles.
-The architecture in Stone Town is characterized by intricately carved wooden doors, tall and narrow openings, decorated balconies and verandas, and the use of coral stone as the main building material.
+Located on the western edge of Unguja Island in the Zanzibar archipelago, Stone Town is known for its unique style of architecture, which is a fusion of African, Arabic, Indian, and European styles.
+The architecture in Stone Town is characterized by intricately carved wooden doors, tall, narrow openings, decorated balconies and verandas, and coral stone as the primary building material.
 Stone Town’s architecture reflects the diverse cultural influences of the many traders, merchants, and settlers who lived and traded there over the centuries.

-Many people however visit Zanzibar, not for its colorful history, but for the stunning beaches.
-White, powdery sand and warm Indian Ocean waters, Zanzibar has a beach for everyone.
+Many people, however, visit Zanzibar, not for its colorful history, but for the stunning beaches.
+White, powdery sand and warm Indian Ocean waters make Zanzibar a beach destination for everyone.
 Kite surfers should head to Paje Beach, visit Nungwi for dhow tours and sunsets, Pongwe for swimming and snorkelling, or Jambiani, Matemwe, or Pingwe for some chilled-out beach R&R.

-Zanzibar’s rich history, beautiful beaches, and crystal-clear waters make it a great destination for those who want to combine a wildlife safari with a Zanzibar beach holiday
+Zanzibar’s rich history, beautiful beaches, and crystal-clear waters make it an excellent destination for those who want to combine a wildlife safari with a Zanzibar beach holiday

 Climb Mount Kilimanjaro

 Kilimanjaro is the tallest mountain in Africa.
-While the most iconic views of Kilimanjaro are in Amboseli across the border in Kenya, those who wish to climb the mountain must visit Tanzania.
-Located in Northern Tanzania, not far from the Serengeti plains, Ngorongoro Crater, and Tarangire National Park, Kilimanjaro is a mecca for serious hikers from around the world.
+While the most iconic views of Kilimanjaro are in Amboseli, Kenya, those who wish to climb the mountain must visit Tanzania.
+Located in Northern Tanzania, near the Serengeti plains, Ngorongoro Crater, and Tarangire National Park, Kilimanjaro is a destination for serious hikers worldwide.

-The entire mountain falls under the Mount Kilimanjaro National Park and is affectionately known as Kili.
-With 5 distinctive climatic zones with their own unique flora and fauna, summitting Kilimanjaro is akin to walking from the equator to the north pole in just a few days.
+The entire mountain is within Mount Kilimanjaro National Park and is affectionately known as Kili.
+With 5 distinct climatic zones and their own unique flora and fauna, summiting Kilimanjaro is akin to walking from the equator to the North Pole in just a few days.
 The highest mountain in Africa, the highest freestanding mountain in the world, and its proximity to some of the most sought-after safari destinations in the world, all make visiting Kilimanjaro a must

 Great Rift Valley Lakes - Flocks of Flamingos

-Both greater and lesser flamingos flock to Tanzania’s Great Rift Valley lakes.
+Both greater and lesser flamingos flock to Tanzania's Great Rift Valley lakes.
 In the dry season, these shallow alkaline lakes attract sizeable flocks of flamingos and other water birds that come to feed and breed.
-Though populations do fluctuate with seasonal changes, there are large aggregations of these bright pink birds in various parts of Tanzania.
-Lake Natron is believed to be where 75% of the world’s flamingos are born and is a popular flamingo safari destination.
+Although populations fluctuate with seasonal changes, there are large aggregations of these bright-pink birds in various parts of Tanzania.
+Lake Natron is believed to be the birthplace of 75% of the world’s flamingos and is a popular destination for flamingo safaris.

 Dar es Salaam and Arusha

-Not an obvious choice, Dar es Salaam is the largest city in Tanzania and the country’s commercial capital.
-Most safaris in Tanzania begin in Dar, and you will likely end up spending time either at the beginning or at the end of your safari vacation.
+Not an obvious choice, Dar es Salaam is Tanzania's largest city and commercial capital.
+Most safaris in Tanzania begin in Dar, and you will likely spend time there at the start or end of your safari.
 In Dar es Salaam, everyone is always on the move, and it’s a great place to get a sense of Tanzania’s contemporary culture.

 The Best Places to Visit on Safari in Tanzania

 You can’t go wrong with a wildlife safari in Tanzania.
-These are just a few of the incredible options available to you for your Tanzania safari adventure.
-Whether you choose the more remote southern Tanzania game parks or the legendary parks of the Northern Safari Circuit, you'll experience an unforgettable African safari in Tanzania.
+These are just a few of the incredible options available for your Tanzania safari.
+Whether you choose the more remote southern Tanzania game parks or the legendary parks of the northern safari circuit, you'll experience an unforgettable African safari in Tanzania.

-Talk to one of our experienced East Africa safari experts, and start planning your trip today!
+Talk to one of our experienced East Africa safari specialists, and start planning your trip today!

 Andrew Hofmeyr